QuantEcon/lecture-source-jl/source/rst/time_series_models/additive_functionals.rst

 Overview
 ========

-Some time series are nonstationary
+Some time series are nonstationary.

-For example, output, prices, and dividends are typically nonstationary, due to irregular but persistent growth
+For example, output, prices, and dividends are typically nonstationary, due to irregular but persistent growth.

 Which kinds of models are useful for studying such time series?

-Hansen and Scheinkman :cite:`hans-scheink2009` analyze two classes of time series models that accommodate growth
+Hansen and Scheinkman :cite:`hans-scheink2009` analyze two classes of time series models that accommodate growth.

 They are: